Skip to navigation Skip to content

 Ask for:

-• A statement from the applicant showing details of planned travel movements in the year of study and, where relevant, travel movements for the past 12 months.
-Include locations and dates employed at those locations
+• a statement from the applicant showing details of planned travel movements in the year of study and, where relevant, travel movements for the past 12 months.
+Locations and dates employed at those locations must be included

 Deemed isolated, claim in anticipation of a change in family's circumstances that would make student eligible for AIC later in the year